What are cellar spiders?

 How do I prevent problems with cellar spiders?

-There are several effective techniques for preventing problems with cellar spiders.
+There are several effective techniques for preventing problems with cellar spiders in Ellensburg.
 Here are some of the most impactful tips that you can start using around your home:

 Check your home’s interior and exterior for foundation cracks that could serve as gateways for spiders and seal them with caulk.